 They are still perfectly safe to eat and still provide flavor.
-However, if you place mint leaves in cold water, they will not turn brown and can be stored for a long period of time for future use.
+However, if you place mint leaves in cold water, they will not turn brown and can be stored for a long period for future use.

 Is it Safe to Eat Spotted Mint Leaves?